George Faulkner: Later years

+In 1752, Faulkner was involved in a property transaction with the Right Honourable Margaret Countess of Orrery (Margaret Hamilton, second wife of the 5th Earl) involving substantial land holdings in Counties Tyrone and Armagh.

 In 1755, Faulkner's wife died, and he himself suffered broken bones from a sign falling on him from a second storey.
 Sometime during these years, he bought a "villa" to which he would retire, and he took up gardening and entertaining.

 In the 1760s, Faulkner was again eminent.
 His friendship with Chesterfield was very much to his advantage, and Faulkner was involved in scientific societies and historical societies in Ireland and England.
 On his visit to London in 1761, he was extremely popular as a speaker.

 This high profile made him a target for satire.
 Samuel Foote took aim at Faulkner in his Orators of 1762.
 The character of Peter Paragraph is a one-legged publisher with a lisp.
 The play was acted in the Haymarket Theatre, where it was a success.
 While friends advised Faulkner to sue for libel, he stayed his hand.
 When the play was acted at Smock Alley Theatre in Dublin, however, Faulkner brought suit.
 While Faulkner won in the courts, the fine imposed upon Foote was trivial, and the episode did not cast the publisher in a good light.
 Faulkner, therefore, made sure to pirate Foote's play and publish it without licence.

 In 1770, Faulkner was elected alderman of the city of Dublin.
 He handed his business over to his former apprentice, Thomas Todd.
+Faulkner had previously been involved in the Marriage Settlement of Thomas Todd to Mary Smith in January 1739.
+At that stage, Todd's profession had been noted as being that of a butcher.
 Todd, through Faulkner's connections and fame, published a twenty-volume edition of Swift's Works in 1772, and he published Chesterfield's Letters to his Son in 1774.

+In 1771, Faulkner acted as mortgagor for fellow Dublin 'Stationer' (Printer) Matthew Williamson for a property on the south side of Dame Street, Dublin.
+In Samuel Watson's "The Gentleman's and Citizen's Almanack" for the year 1792, a Matthew Williamson (Senior) was listed as being a printer at 12 Grafton Street.

 Faulkner died on 30 August 1775 without issue.